Babedi/touch-africa/docs/production.ready.route.modules.prompts/routes.prompt.template.md

 # Variables

-1. Build the `lookup` module with a placement of `internal` so you can reproduce the pattern for any `{moduleName}` with any placement of `{modulePlacement}`.
+1. Build the `lookupSubCategory` module with a placement of `internal` so you can reproduce the pattern for any `{moduleName}` with any placement of `{modulePlacement}`.
 Make sure filed and folder names use the dot notation version(with only small letters) of {moduleName} if {moduleName} is more than one word.

 - the module should be placed under `./modules/{modulePlacement}/{moduleName}/`